EVERY CANCER PATIENT IS UNIQUE

 Gene testing links expression of certain gene mutations within the nucleus of a cancer cell to a theoretical potential for susceptibility to certain drugs.
 However, in gene testing no chemotherapy drugs are actually tested.
 Other biological mechanisms of the cancer cell are also ignored.
 We test each drug and drug combination against your own, living cancer cells.

-In Personalized Cytometric Cancer Profiling millions of your own, living cancer cells are exposed to the widest possible range of actual chemotherapy drugs.
+In Precision Functional Cancer Profiling millions of your own, living cancer cells are exposed to the widest possible range of actual chemotherapy drugs.
 The true cell killing ability of each drug is observed and measured.
 This clearly pinpoints which drugs are effective and which drugs are not effective.
-Personalized cytometric cancer profiling (our method) can test many more specific drugs in more different classes of drugs than gene testing.
+Precision Functional Cancer Profiling (our method) can test many more specific drugs in more different classes of drugs than gene testing.
 This includes molecularly-targeted drugs, immunologic drugs, standard chemotherapy drugs, and anti-angiogenic drugs.
 Cytometric profiling can test these drugs in various drug combinations.
 That is important because virtually all chemotherapy is administered in the form of combinations of drugs - and yet gene testing is NOT capable of identifying effective drug combinations.

 Cytometric profiling also has the proven ability to identify synergy that can occur in rationally-selected drug combinations.
 Drugs that are only moderately active as single agents sometimes become extremely effective when combined with certain other agents.
 Cytometric profiling can pinpoint these drug combinations - gene testing cannot.

-Cytometric profiling measures the net effect of all gene and protein interactions occurring within the cancer cell.
+Precision Functional Cancer Profiling measures the net effect of all gene and protein interactions occurring within the cancer cell.
 It also accounts for important signaling that occurs among cancer cells.
 Many of these processes are not yet identified or fully-understood.
-However, it is still possible to account for these known and unknown chemical interactions by observing the behavior of living cancer cells that are maintained as cell micro-clusters.
-This preserves cell to cell signalling while the cells are exposed to a broad range of chemotherapy drugs in real time.
-Gene testing cannot do this.
+However, it is still possible to account for these known and unknown chemical interactions by observing the behavior of living cancer cells that are maintained as three dimensional cell organoids.
+This preserves important cell to cell signalling while the cells are exposed to a broad range of chemotherapy drugs in real time.
+Genomic testing cannot do this.

 Dr. Weisenthal and the Weisenthal Cancer Group apply the only technology capable of assessing the effectiveness of new anti-vascular agents (such as Avastin© and others) in mixed-cell micro-clusters.
 No gene test can do this.
 This patented anti-vascular drug profiling technology was invented by Larry Weisenthal, M.D., Ph.D. and is exclusive to Weisenthal Cancer Group.
 (To read more about it, click here.)

-Clinical Study Finds Cytometric Profiling is Superior to Gene Testing.
+Clinical Study Finds Precision Functional Profiling is Superior to Genomic Testing.

 In the only head-to-head study of gene testing (molecular profiling) versus cytometric profiling to date, cytometric profiling was found to be highly relevant - 90% concordance with treatment outcome - while gene testing was found to be considerably less relevant (0%, 25%, or 75%, depending upon which genes were studied).
 This rigorous, independently-conducted study was published in a peer-reviewed medical journal.
 For more information about this study and its findings - and about gene testing versus personalized cytometric profiling, please click here.